 Taiwan used to be the country with the highest density of butterflies and was known as the “Butterfly Kingdom.”
 Of the 12 butterfly families, 11 can be found in Taiwan, and given the island’s isolation and long periods of evolution, there are over 400 species here, 50 of which are endemic.
 And butterfly specimen export used to big business for Taiwan.

-Dr. Wong’s butterfly specimen collection in Eureka’s custom designed dry cabinet.
+Dr. Wong’s butterfly specimen collection in Eureka’s custom-designed dry cabinet.

-Dr. Wong has always had a personal interest in collecting butterfly specimen.
+Dr. Wong has always had a personal interest in collecting butterfly specimens.
 But when master specimen collector Yu Ching-kin, the curator of the Muh Sheng Museum of Entomology, passed away in 2012, Dr. Wong felt it was a duty for him to preserve the beauty of the specimen.
 Many of which are now extinct.

-In his collection, Dr. Wong still has the very first specimen he collected while in the first grade over 40 years ago. (below left) As well as specimen that has been extinct since the 70’s. (below right)
+In his collection, Dr. Wong still has the very first specimen he collected while in the first grade over 40 years ago. (below left) As well as a specimen that has been extinct since the 70’s. (below right)

 Because of the rarity of the specimen Dr. Wong collects, it is critical for the butterfly specimen to be stored in a humidity-controlled 45%RH-55%RH environment to preserve it for generations to come.